codeforamerica/westsac-urban-land-locator/README.rst

 Before You Start
 ----------------

-You will need to have Postgres SQL Installed on your machine (`You can get it here <http://www.postgresql.org/download/>`_.) and you will need to have it started and create a FarmsListAdmin user.
+You will need to have Postgres SQL Installed on your machine (`You can get it here <http://www.postgresql.org/download/>`_.) and you will need to have it started and create a farmslistadmin user with priviledges.

 .. code-block:: psql

     CREATE USER FarmsListAdmin;
+    GRANT ALL ON ALL TABLES IN SCHEMA public TO farmslistadmin;

 Quickstart